milvus-io/milvus-docs/site/en/adminGuide/visualize.md

 ![Download_and_import](../../../../assets/import_dashboard.png)

-### 2. Select Milvus instance
+### 2. View metrics

-You can see the Milvus components panel.
+Select the Milvus instance you want to monitor.
+Then you can see the Milvus components panel.

 ![Select_instance](../../../../assets/grafana_select.png)